WojciechKretowicz/Multicore-TSNE/README.md

 <center><img src="mnist-tsne.png" width="512"></center>

+# Trace TSNE

 This is an extension (fork) of the https://github.com/DmitryUlyanov/Multicore-TSNE.git.
-This implementation allows you to make a video presenting the process of gradient descent of TSNE algorithm - minimalization of Kullback - Leiblera divergence.
+This implementation allows you to make a video presenting the process of gradient descent of TSNE algorithm - minimalization of Kullback - Leibler divergence.
-This can tell a lot about the final result of TSNE, in example it can tell if the cluster is a "false cluster".
+This can tell a lot about the final result of TSNE, in example it can explain if the cluster is a "false cluster".
+In this moment it is a fully working prototype.
+I am focused on optimalization of making video process.

 # What to expect